Graduate Diploma in Family Medicine

 Course Overview

-The programme is designed for practicing doctors who may have a busy work schedule.
-The distance learning components enable the learning of core knowledge and skills.
-Interaction with peers, tutors and expert resource persons are conducted via e-learning and face-to-face sessions, which are conducted outside regular office hours.
-The course is divided into 8 modules, each comprising of 2 learning units.
-Each module includes (conducted over the period of 3 months):
+The GDFM is designed for practising doctors who may have busy work schedules.
+The programme incorporates distance learning components to facilitate the acquisition of core knowledge and skills.
+Peer interaction, tutoring and expert-led discussions are conducted through e-learning and face-to-face sessions outside regular office hours.

 • Reading materials for self-study (Downloadable from e-learning portal)